 “Too often, business owners, especially new entrepreneurs feel nervous providing information.
 Many are also unfamiliar with the quote process.”

 This is common and understandable.
 We know how unsettling shopping for Business Insurance can be.
 But it’s important to know that the right questions will make all the difference.
 This is where pros like Angela shine- by finding the best coverage at the best price.
 Business Insurance Specialists offer tremendous support to their business clients.
 A good agent will be good at showing you where your business is exposed.
 What does that mean?
 In other words, there may be areas where your business is exposed to financial liability or loss.
 The quoting process will hopefully identify them.
 Uncovering these areas and providing you with adequate information will empower you to protect your business.
-That truly gives you and those you work with a peace of mind.
+That truly gives you and those you work with peace of mind.
 Here are three ways good questions from an Insurance Specialist benefit you when shopping or renewing a Business Insurance policy:

 1) Finding Adequate Coverage

-Some businesses types, such as a carpet cleaning operation, are straight forward.
+Some business types, such as a carpet cleaning operation, are straight forward.
 Other businesses may be more complex to describe properly.
 That can make it challenging to get the most competitive rate.
 It can even make it difficult to find an insurance company that covers the operations.
 For example, an insurance company may try to categorize your line of business by asking you to choose from a list of categories online.
 Some customers don’t have the time to scroll through a long list.
 Others may find it difficult to choose an option as none of the categories completely represents their business.
 Another example commonly seen is that of a landscaper that primarily maintains yards in commercial and residential properties.
 When asked if they do tree trimming (which is an area of importance to insurance companies) they might say “yes” even if they don’t.
 They could be saying “yes” because they think this will keep their options open if they decide to get into tree trimming in the future.

 In cases like these, our Specialists dig deeper by asking questions that get into the specifics of your business.
 By providing these specifics, we’ll find coverage that best fits your business and budget; as you know, one size does not fit all.
-So, in the case of the landscaper, the recommendation there might be to simply state what the business does do and make any necessary adjustments later if needed, potentially saving on unnecessary premium.
+So, in the case of the landscaper, the recommendation there might be to simply state what the business does do and make any necessary adjustments later if needed, potentially saving on unnecessary premiums.

 2) The Cost of Premium